python/cpython/Doc/library/gettext.rst

 .. method:: GNUTranslations.lngettext(singular, plural, n)

-   Equivalent to :meth:`gettext`, but the translation is returned in the preferred system encoding, if no other encoding was explicitly set with :meth:`set_output_charset`.
+   Equivalent to :meth:`gettext`, but the translation is returned as a bytestring encoded in the selected output charset, or in the preferred system encoding if no encoding was explicitly set with :meth:`set_output_charset`.

 Solaris message catalog support